rschick/cloud-chat/README.md

 - create an API
 - create an Application

-# Dev mode
+# Local dev

 - npm start in frontend
-- cloud in backend
+- cloud start in backend

-# Prod
+# Personal instance

 - npm run build in frontend
-- cloud in backend
+- cloud start in backend

+# Deploy to prod

+- cloud deploy prod! :)

 # Cloud Params